muntashir-wahid/dsarena/Array/README.md

 ---

+### `merge(const Array &new_array)`

+**Purpose**: Merges two sorted arrays into a single sorted array, combining elements from both arrays while maintaining ascending order.

+**Implementation Details**: The method implements a classic merge operation that combines two pre-sorted arrays into a single sorted result.
+The algorithm begins by validating that both the current array (`this`) and the parameter array (`new_array`) are sorted in ascending order using the `is_sorted()` method.
+If either array is not sorted, it throws a `runtime_error` to ensure the merge operation's correctness, as the algorithm relies on the sorted property for efficiency.

+The method calculates the required capacity by summing the sizes of both arrays and determines the final capacity as the maximum between this required capacity and the current array's capacity.
+This ensures sufficient space for all elements while potentially preserving existing capacity for future operations.
+A new temporary array (`merged_data`) is allocated with this calculated capacity.

+The core merging logic uses a three-pointer technique with variables `i`, `j`, and `k` representing indices for the current array, the new array, and the merged result respectively.
+The algorithm compares elements from both arrays and places the smaller element into the merged array, advancing the corresponding source pointer and the result pointer.
+This continues until one array is exhausted.

+After the main comparison loop, two cleanup loops handle any remaining elements from either array, ensuring all elements are included in the final result.
+Finally, the method updates the current array's properties: it deallocates the old data array, updates the capacity and size, and assigns the new merged data pointer.
+This effectively transforms the current array into the merged result while properly managing memory.

+**Time Complexity**: O(m + n)

+Where m is the size of the current array and n is the size of the parameter array.
+The algorithm performs exactly one comparison per element placement and visits each element from both arrays exactly once.
+The three distinct phases each contribute linear time:

+- Sorting validation: O(m) + O(n) for checking both arrays
+- Main merge loop: O(min(m, n)) comparisons
+- Cleanup loops: O(max(m, n) - min(m, n)) for remaining elements
+- Total element processing: O(m + n)

+The memory allocation and deallocation operations are considered constant time in the context of the algorithm's overall complexity.

+**Space Complexity**: O(m + n)

+The algorithm requires additional space proportional to the combined size of both arrays for the temporary merged array.
+This is not an in-place operation, as it needs to maintain the original arrays during the merge process before replacing the current array's data.

+**Exception Safety**: Throws `std::runtime_error` when either array is not sorted in ascending order.
+The method provides strong exception safety—if an exception is thrown during validation, the original array remains unchanged.

+**Modification**: This method modifies the current array by replacing its contents with the merged result.
+The original data is lost, and the array's capacity may increase if needed to accommodate the combined elements.

+**Memory Management**: The method handles dynamic memory allocation and deallocation carefully.
+It allocates new memory for the merged result, copies all elements, then properly deallocates the original array memory before updating the pointer, preventing memory leaks.

+**Parameters**:

+- `new_array` (const Array&): The second sorted array to merge with the current array.
+Passed by const reference for efficiency and to prevent modification of the source array.

+**Preconditions**: Both arrays must be sorted in ascending order.
+This is enforced at runtime with exception throwing.

+**Use Cases**: Essential for merge sort implementations, combining sorted datasets, merging sorted streams of data, or any scenario where two ordered collections need to be combined while preserving order.
+Particularly useful in divide-and-conquer algorithms and external sorting operations.

+---

 ## Current Limitations

 - **Fixed Capacity**: Once created, the array cannot grow beyond its initial capacity.
 Attempting to append beyond capacity results in an exception rather than automatic resizing.